-While a handful of die-hard locals have no doubt sampled all of South Walton’s wonderful watering holes, out-of-town visitors don’t always have a lot of extra time to venture off the sandy path.
+While a handful of die-hard locals have no doubt sampled all of 30A’s wonderful watering holes, out-of-town visitors don’t always have a lot of extra time to venture off the sandy path.

 And although the following bars are somewhat hidden away from public view, there’s certainly no reason to keep any of them confidential.
-Even if you’re a local, we bet you’ll still find something new to try on our list of the Secret Bars of South Walton (in no particular order):
+Even if you’re a local, we bet you’ll still find something new to try on our list of the Secret Bars of 30A (in no particular order):

-While you might have sampled The Perfect Pig’s meaty “Praise the Lard” menu, it’s easy to overlook the full bar tucked away in the back of their Gulf Place location.
-There’s more than ample ambience at the bar, a couple of bistro tables for those cozy encounters, a TV or two for sports, and a creative cocktail menu with happy hour specials.
+While you might have sampled The Perfect Pig’s meaty “Praise the Lard” menu, it’s easy to overlook the full bar tucked away at their Gulf Place location.
+There’s more than ample ambience at the bar, bistro tables for those cozy encounters, a TV or two for sports, and a creative cocktail menu with happy hour specials.

 This swanky, cozy and uniquely Alys Beach hangout is located directly on Scenic Highway 30A, just a frog hop across the cobblestones from George’s at Alys Beach.
 There’s a tiny store that purveys hard-to-find craft liquors, with a special emphasis on regional brands.
 NEAT’s Tasting Room next door is a magical new spot to sip.
 The bartenders have an ever-changing cocktail menu and they teach you how to make the concoctions you enjoy at home!
 Learn more.